Structuring as a package

 }

-If you haven’t already, then create a DESCRIPTION file by running this command in the terminal:
+If you haven’t already, then create a DESCRIPTION file in the main project folder.

 Open the file and copy in the template below.
 This is similar to the standard template generated by usethis::use_description(), but with a few extra sections.